JamesonWelch/bsearch/README.md

 # bsearch
 Command Line Interface that opens up a new browser tab and Google searches the argument

 This project is Open-source, and all feedback and conrtibtions are welcomed.
 It runs assuming you have Python 3 installed.
-If not then install it:
+If not, then install it:

 `$ apt-get install python3`